 In Leviticus 3:16-17 God allowed the people to celebrate with their offerings (Nehemiah 8:8-12).
 The feast is to be a rest from giving where God gives back to you what you have already offered.

 Giving all the time can be a burden as Jesus said, ‘The poor you will have with you always…’ (Matthew 26:11).
 God ordained a special time where our gifts were to be spent on ourselves as a gift from God directly to us.
 As you mature and are responsible in your giving this periodic rest from giving will help you learn to mature in receiving as well.

 We hope that as you mature in your relationship with God He will guide you in your giving.
 These guidelines for giving are not comprehensive and only to guide.
 As you follow Jesus He will give you specific directions where to give.
-May Jesus create in you a generous heart much like His own.
+May Jesus create in you a generous heart, full of good fruit. much like His own.